What does it cost?

 Room and Board at Fort Worden

 Most participants stay in private dormitory rooms at Fort Worden.
-In 2017 you may reserve a dorm room with no meal ticket (there is a limited number of this option).
+You may reserve a dorm room with no meal ticket (there is a limited number of this option).
 There are a limited number of double rooms, that is, rooms with two twin beds.
 All rooms come with linens, blankets, and towels, but you should plan on bringing soap and personal toiletry items.
 Please note – there is no music playing in the dorms.
 There are plenty of other spaces at Fort Worden to make music.

 Meals are served at the Fort Worden Commons.
 The first meal is dinner on July 1; last meal is breakfast on July 8.